 Before returning to the formal reception rooms, view the kitchens in the large bases forming the first two piers of the chateau.
 Narrow stairs lead down to the kitchen, pantry, and other rooms used by staff.
 The kitchen equipment dates mostly to the First World War period.

-Back on the ground floor, Francois I’s drawing room is lavishly decorated with rich wallpaper, a fine Renaissance fireplace, and paintings.
+Back on the ground floor, Francois I’s drawing-room is lavishly decorated with rich wallpaper, a fine Renaissance fireplace, and paintings.
 These include a self-portrait by Van Dyck and a painting by Van Loo featuring three mistresses of Louis XV.

 The adjacent Louis XIV’s drawing room features a large painting of the Sun King in a huge gilded frame.
 Louis XIV actually visited Château de Chenonceau (on 14 July 1650).
 The Rubens once belonged to Joseph Bonaparte – once king of Spain by grace of his more famous brother Napoleon.
-The salamander of King Frances I, which also feature prominently at Chambord, Blois and other Loire castles, is used on the fireplace and reminds that the castle became royal property during his reign.
+The salamander of King Frances I, which also features prominently at Chambord, Blois, and other Loire castles, is used on the fireplace and reminds that the castle became royal property during his reign.